$P$-associahedra: associahedra

-We continue this process until $\Melt$ contains all proper tubes.
-Then every $\Melt$-admissible tubing contains $P$ and all singleton tubes.
-Removing them, we obtain an order-preserving bijection between $\Adm(P;\Melt)$ and the poset of proper tubings ordered by inclusion.
+We continue this process until $\Melt$ contains all proper \pipes.
+Then every $\Melt$-admissible \piping contains $P$ and all singleton \pipes.
+Removing them, we obtain an order-preserving bijection between $\Adm(P;\Melt)$ and the poset of proper \pipings ordered by inclusion.
 Thus the boundary face poset $\Adm(P;\Melt)$ of $\Ass_{\Melt}(P)^\ast$ is isomorphic to the face poset of the simplicial complex $\KAss(P)$ in \cref{thm:poset_ass}.